Annette Lu: Assassination attempt

 On 19 March 2004, Lu was shot in the right kneecap while campaigning in Tainan.
 Chen was shot in the abdomen at the same event.
 Both survived the shooting and left Chi-mei Hospital on the same day.
 The Pan-Blue Coalition suggested that the shooting was not an assassination attempt but that it was staged to a self-inflicted wound in order to gain sympathy votes.
 The Chen/Lu ticket won the election on the following day with a 0.228% margin, a figure significant to those who related it to the assassination incident.

+Controversy

+In 2004, Lu stressed that the mountain and rivers in central Taiwan have been overcultivated, and the entire area needs rest; she suggested that Taiwanese, including Indigenous people, could move to Taiwan allies in Latin America to build new careers and help develop land resources in those countries.
+She also claimed that Aboriginal people are not Taiwan's original inhabitants.
+These comments have led to her being accused of Han-centered "racist" by some, including Indigenous people.

 Later political career

 Lu announced in March 2018 that she would contest the Democratic Progressive Party mayoral primary for Taipei.
 Soon after the DPP nominated Pasuya Yao as its candidate, Lu stated her intention to leave the party.

 She remained a DPP member through 2019, and announced in September 2019 that she would contest the 2020 presidential election on behalf of the Formosa Alliance, with Peng Pai-hsien as her running mate.
 On 2 November 2019, Lu suspended her presidential campaign.